shipcloud/shipcloud-developer-portal/concepts/index.md

 To configure webhooks just click on __Configurations__ in the shipcloud backoffice to reveal a webhook nav entry.
 There you can add webhooks and specify which events should trigger sending a message to your URL.

+This feature is still in beta so please send a request to support@shipcloud.io for it to be made available for you.